tjarvenpaa/netmonitor_training/lab2/lab2.md

 ## Cleanup

-After the lab is done remember to destroy the lab with command `./destroy.sh lab2`
+After the lab is done remember to destroy the lab with command `sudo ./destroy.sh lab2`